Day 23: Silent Companion

 Yet again, the film does us a solid by rushing past this.
 The film realizes this ice cream stick isn’t quite as important as the game thinks it is, or at least, that it isn’t important yet.
-In the DS version, Roxas spells out all the particulars, accidentally revealing the neediness in his actions: “this ice cream stick that says WINNER… I have to ask him what I won.”
+In the DS version, Roxas spells out all the particulars, accidentally revealing the neediness in his actions: “This ice cream stick that says WINNER… I have to ask him what I won.”
 In the film, he just says “What do I do with this?” as if he’s just mildly curious.
-He doesn’t seem nearly as desperate or needy.
+He doesn’t seem nearly as desperate or needy, and then he essentially forgets about it.
 Given that the stick isn’t relevant for a very, very… very long time, the film’s efficiency wins out.

 But after all that nice stuff I said, the film trips and falls on its face by skipping one of the most important scenes in the game: the first time Roxas and No. XIV meet.
 They cropped the entire scene!
 Since the voice actors for both characters were already in the booth, I have to suspect that the scene was cropped because Saïx appears in it.
 We’re going to be seeing a few conspicuously absent Saïx scenes during the film, each more baffling than the next, and I suspect that this was the first such absence.
 I have to wonder if Saïx’s Japanese voice actor, Ginpei Sato, was only briefly available for recording for some reason or another?

 As we’ll see later in the game, a lot of the optional mission blocks and their adjoining time skips (like the mission block we saw on Days 15-17, and its subsequent time skip to Day 22), don’t seem to fit into the time line as well as they first appear.
-I think Xion’s extended silence might be our first sign of that happening: as though the game were scripted before the optional mission block was inserted into the story.
-If you remove the optional mission block’s weeklong span of time, Xion will have only been silent for 9 days, a far more comparable number to Roxas.
+I think Xion’s extended silence might be our first sign of that happening: as though the game were written before the optional mission block was inserted into the story.
+If you remove the optional mission block’s weeklong span of time, Xion will have only been silent for 9 days, a more comparable number to Roxas.
 And I know, I know (highlight to read spoilers): there’s another good reason for Xion to be silent.
 But trust me as I type this: timeline peculiarities seem to come up almost every time there’s an optional mission block in Days, and this one looks like all the others.
-I’m convinced the game was scripted before most if not all the optional mission blocks and time skips were added into the timeline, and as we read further, I hope to make you a believer, as well.
+I’m convinced the game was written before most if not all the optional mission blocks, and some of the time skips, were added into the timeline, and as we read further, I hope to make you a believer, as well.

 Saïx tells you that you’ll be taking Xion to Twilight Town as your partner, with Roxas in the senior role.
 It’s interesting to see Saïx put you in a leadership role so soon, but the Organization is dramatically short-handed.

 For the first time, Saïx asks you to check the mission brief to see which Heartless are in involved in the mission.
 The brief often mentions one or two Heartless, typically if they happen to be weak to a specific sort of magic.
-Today’s flavour is your target: a Poison Plant, which is weak against Fire.
+Today’s flavour just so happens to be your mission target: a Poison Plant, which is weak against Fire.
 So weak, in fact, that I won’t be writing much of a boss guide!
 Just set the damn thing on Fire!
-Poison Plants are one of those early game midbosses that reappear later in the game as powerful enemies, and they always have more HP than is worth fighting over.
-Since you must fight them this one time, you might as well light it up.
+Poison Plants are one of those early game midbosses that reappear later in the game as powerful enemies, and they always have more HP than is worth fighting over, and so I usually skip them.
+But since you must fight a Poison Plant this one time, you might as well light it up.

 Xion remains silent as you arrive in Twilight Town, though she follows all Roxas’ orders.
 In combat, she behaves very strangely, which is to say, she doesn’t do anything, the poor zombie.
 At first, this seems faultless and in-line with the narrative… until you realize that the game hasn’t changed her AI!
-By all rights, Xion’s AI should be automatically set to “Do nothing” and “Do not get in my way,” both settings that will later be available from the menu, but it’s not.
+By all rights, Xion’s AI should be automatically set to “Do nothing” and “Do not get in my way,” which are both settings that will later be available from the menu, but it’s not.
 Instead, she’s set to attack, and as far as I can tell she’s set to attack the same Heartless you’re attacking (the default setting from the menu).
 As a result, she’ll often stand gormlessly in front of enemies, waiting, like the Zip Slasher, for her AI to provide combat data that it refuses to give.
-During the boss fight, No. XIV will suddenly whip out Fire spells (very handy against a boss that’s weak to Fire spells), so I can only assume that, for whatever reason, the developers somehow couldn’t turn off her AI before the boss and then turn it on during the boss?
-That’s my best guess.
+During the boss fight, No. XIV will suddenly whip out Fire spells (very handy against a boss that’s weak to Fire spells).
+My guess is that the developers somehow couldn’t turn off her AI before the boss and then turn it on during the boss?
 One way or another, Xion has no physical attacks or weapons of note.
 You think the Org would give her a rock or something.